cherrynoize/clone/README.md

 You can find in the example jobs a useful [sync map of user data files](jobs/sync.sh) that can be easily translated onto a new system to replicate the current setup (obviously needs customization, but it's a starting point).
-You should make sure the backup partition is formatted accordingly to source so permissions are not lost, or you can compensate with the aid of third-party applications (e.g: etckeeper for `/etc` files).
+If using rsync you should make sure the backup partition is formatted accordingly to source so permissions are not lost, or you can compensate with the aid of third-party applications (e.g: etckeeper for `/etc` files).

+However, creating an archive with tar might be a more suitable option.

 Also consider maintaining a list of installed packages in one of the backed up locations so you can easily reinstall them with your